Alumni Association Board

 As chair, Pamela works with the board to enhance alumni programs and events, as well as student recruitment, fundraising and scholarships.
 She previously served as a member of the board for 25 years.

 Mariah Cosper '11

-Mariah has been on the Alumni Council since 2014, after graduating in 2011 with a double major in insurance and risk management and sports/recreation management.
+Mariah has been on the Alumni Association Board since 2014, after graduating in 2011 with a double major in insurance and risk management and sports/recreation management.
 While on campus, she was very involved with the Betsy Dole Women’s Resource Center board, working with the wrestling program, being a senior resident advisor in Dole Hall and a multitude of other activities.

 Upon graduation, Mariah began working in the insurance industry and is currently employed at an agency in Grand Rapids.

 Mariah joined the Alumni Association Board to continue her commitment to The Compact and an Education for Individual and Social Responsibility.
 She enjoys the opportunities to connect, and reconnect, with a variety of alumni, friends of the college and current students.

 Dennis has been a member of the Alumni Association Board for over 30 years.
 After graduating from Constantine High School in 1966, he attended Olivet College from 1966 to 1970.
 In addition to his B.A. in political science, Dennis also received a Michigan Secondary Teaching Certificate after having done his student teaching at Coldwater High School.
 While at Olivet, he was a resident advisor in Blair Hall and served four years as the OC basketball team manager.